Undergraduate Academic Programs / Departments / Courses

 REQUIREMENTS FOR A MAJOR IN BIOLOGY

-A student enrolled in the Majors program in Biology will complete a minimum of 42 semester hours in Biology, and additional courses in Science according to the program outlined below.
+A student enrolled in the Majors program in Biology will complete a minimum of 42 semester hours in Biology, and additional courses according to the program outlined below.
 Students may choose to take a general Biology degree or to obtain a Life Sciences or Environmental Biology specialization.
 Students in the ‘pre-vet’ program should follow the Life Sciences specialization, and may select courses of interest in animal biology or other areas.

 NOTE: Biology 1310-1320 are introductory biology courses required for all students enrolled in the Biology Majors program.
 Biology 1310 and Biology 1320 must be completed prior to enrollment in Biology courses at the 3000 and 4000 levels.